Can We Express Water-Walking Faith Today? (Show Initiative)

 This must have excited the heart of Jesus!
 At times He would see glimpses of Kingdom possibilities in His disciples.

 The dream of the Kingdom was taking root in his followers.
-And it would develop and expand.
+It would develop and expand.

 Jesus responded to Peter’s initiative.
 “Come.”

-A personal word from the Lord can come to us after we show initiative.
-Faith-initiative.
+A personal word from the Lord can come to us after we show faith-initiative.

 Related: You Can Invite the Potential of Christ Into Anything

-Maybe it’s your chance to walk on water
+Maybe it’s your chance to get out of the boat

 Anything Jesus did while on earth, we can do.
 I realize this may challenge the theological belief system we are familiar with.